ParaNames: A Massively Multilingual Entity Name Corpus

 \section{Conclusion}

 ParaNames enables the modeling of names cross-linguistically for millions of entities in over 400 languages.
 While we use Wikidata as our source, we have not simply taken its data as-is.
-Through careful analysis of the source data, we have developed an approach to processing Wikidata labels to create a massively multilingual name corpus where names are in the expected scripts and all entities have usable entity type information.

-As it is derived from volunteer editing, we do not claim that this resource will provide perfect data.
-However, it does provide the broadest coverage of entities and languages available of any resource to date, to the best of our knowledge.
-The release of this resource can help enable multifaceted research in names, including name translation/transliteration and further research in named entity recognition and linking, especially in lower-resourced languages.
+Through careful analysis of the source data, we have developed an approach to processing it to create a massively multilingual name corpus where names are in the expected scripts and all entities have usable entity type information.
+We do not claim that this resource will provide perfect data.
+However, to the best of our knowledge it does provide the broadest coverage of entities and languages available of any resource to date.
+The release of this resource enables multifaceted research in names, including name translation/transliteration and named entity recognition and linking, especially in lower-resourced languages.

-We believe that the broader impact of this work will be the improvements to applications that it enables and the scrutiny it can place on the contents of Wikidata so that the quantity and quality of entity names across languages can be improved.
+In addition to describing our process for creating this resource, we have performed experiments for a canonical name translation task enabled by it.
+We have demonstrated the value of providing entity type information in this task and established that while for some languages a current off-the-shelf model can perform relatively well, for many languages there is much room for improvement.
+While our experiments have been constrained by the computational resources available to us, we believe an important area for future work is to use more advanced models to perform the canonical name translation task and to do so at larger scale, including more languages in the models.